dankuck/dankuck.github.io/_drafts/roll-for-it-game.md

 1. Lay out three cards from the deck.
 Each card has some die faces shown on it.
 2. Each player gets one set of six dice.
 Each set has a different color.
 3. On a player's turn, they roll whatever dice they still have and put any matching die with the card it matches.
-4. You win a card when you've placed one dice by it for each of the dice it has shown in its picture.
+4. You win a card when you've placed one die by it for each of the dice it has shown in its picture.

 So we started playing and Alba won a card within a minute or two.
 Great way to start.
 And eventually she got mad for whatever reason kids get mad.
 She stormed off and the game was over.